hashicorp/terraform-plugin-framework/docs/design/blocks.md

 },
 ```

 This allows the framework to differentiate between block and nested attributes by fields.
+This would allow for a potential block to attribute migration path of:

+- Rename `Blocks` field identifier to `Attributes`
+- Rename `ListNestedBlocks`/`SetNestedBlocks` call expressions to `ListNestedAttributes`/`SetNestedAttributes`
+- Rename `ListNestedBlocksOptions`/`SetNestedBlocksOptions` declarations to `ListNestedAttributesOptions`/`SetNestedBlocksOptions`
+- Either default to adding `Required`/`Optional`/`Computed` field identifier(s) and `true` value(s) or its a manual step for provider developers

+However, this does introduce the possibility of creating a schema that passes compilation checks, but is not a valid schema.
+For example, `Attributes` that contains `Blocks` which is not possible in the protocol.
+At best the framework could introduce unit testable schema validation logic to catch this situation, or worse case, it would result in runtime errors for practitioners that get reported back to provider developers.

 ### Blocks as a Separate Type